What We Believe

 HSI’s capital funds for neighborhood development come from both private and government grants.

 70 percent of HSI’s operating funds come from tenant rents and fees for managing low income housing projects, and 30 percent is from federal, state and city governments.
 For every dollar HSI receives, 94 cents goes directly to housing and program services.

 HSI has provided both short and long-term affordable housing on O‘ahu for more than a quarter century.

-From a single shelter in1986, the organization has grown to a network of eight properties with more than seven hundred apartments.
+From a single shelter in 1986, the organization has grown to a network of eleven properties with more than seven hundred apartments.

 In its early years, HSI specialized in operating homeless shelters that provided supportive social services.
 Today, it focuses on building neighborhoods that are safe, affordable and permanent so residents can lead more productive, healthy and meaningful lives.

 HSI received Pacific Business News’ Cades Schutte Nonprofit Leadership Award in 2011.

-HSI Vice-President, Gaye Johnston, was a finalist for Pacific Business News’ Chief Financial Officer 2010 award in the nonprofit category.
+HSI President, Gaye Johnston, was a finalist for Pacific Business News’ Chief Financial Officer 2010 award in the nonprofit category.

 Board of Directors